ChilveriPrathamesh/Role-Based-Access-Control/README.md

-# Project 2: Job Posting and Application Portal
+# Project 3: Advanced Role-Based Access Control (RBAC)

 This project expands on the Candidate Management System by introducing jobs and applications, allowing recruiters to post jobs and candidates